tomgxz/Kraken/README.md

 ![Main Page Template diagram](https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/templates/MainPageTemplate.png?raw=true)

-This is the main "template" that all of the pages are built on, where the main content will be displayed inside.
-Defining this in a separate file beforehand (`/templates/base.html`) means that the website has a more unified feel and it allows the user to always be able to go home and access the navigation menu.
-Defining it in a separate file also removes redundancy as the code for it only appears once.
+This is the main "template" on which all pages are built, where the main content will be displayed inside.
+Defining this in a separate file beforehand (`/templates/base.html`) means that the website has a more unified feel and allows the user to go home and access the navigation menu.
+Defining it in a separate file also removes redundancy, as the code for it only appears once.

 Home Button
->The Home button is placed in the top left hand corner so that it is easy to find and matches how other websites do it; it conforms to the established design patterns and standardised expectations that the user will be familiar with.
+>The Home button is placed in the top left-hand corner so that it is easy to find and matches how other websites do it; it conforms to the established design patterns and standardised expectations that the user will be familiar with.

 Hamburger
 >The navigation menu has been hidden behind a hamburger at the bottom of the sidebar.
 This is because, due to the navbar being docked on the side, having lots of links on it would look messy and be hard to read.
-Therefore, you can click the hamburger and a modal will appear with all of those links.
+Therefore, the user can click the hamburger, and a modal will appear with all those links.
 Clicking the hamburger again, or anywhere else on the screen, will close the modal.
 The reason why the navbar is on the side of the screen is not only a design choice, but it means that the website builder has more space vertically.

 Main Content
 >This area is where most of the interactive elements will be.
-These can be seen in subsequent diagrams below.
+These can be seen in the following diagrams.

 #### Login and Signup Pages

 ![Login/Signup page diagram](https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/templates/LoginFormTemplate.png?raw=true)

 This shows the layout of the login and signup pages.
-Built inside the main template, it contains:
+Built inside the main template, it contains the following:
 - The header to tell the user what they are doing
 - The buttons to toggle between login and sign up
 - A warning message area for incorrect credentials or invalid input